astral-sh/uv/docs/reference/cli.md

 ## uv run

-Run a command in the project environment
+Run a command in an environment (experimental)

 <h3 class="cli-reference">Usage</h3>